 Seam sealers are only to be used topically, never within weld flanges or hem flanges.
 All sealers being replaced should duplicate the factory style sealer in shape and size.

-For additional information refer to Corrosion Protection, (Refer to Collision Information - Standard Procedure), and Sealer and Sound Description as found in, (Refer to Collision Information - Locations)
+For additional information on Corrosion Protection, (Refer to Collision Information - Standard Procedure), and Sealer and Sound Description, (Refer to Collision Information - Material Locations).